-The new system will also automatically link up with the loyalty system and credit cards for ease of use of loyalty points.
-It will include tracking of flight schedules, weather systems, time zones, and other pertinent information.
+The new system will include tracking of flight schedules, weather systems, time zones, and other pertinent information.
 It will incorporate many added features that will make business travel enjoyable.

-2.4.4 Business Lounges
+2.5.3 Business Lounges

 Blue Jay Air will renovate all of its business lounges in major cities to enhance the competitiveness of its business travel.
 New business lounges will offer free Wi-Fi and amenities such as gourmet Frenz coffee and specialty teas, snacks, massage chairs with music selection and flat beds.
 The goal is to make business travelers as comfortable as possible while waiting for their flights.